 Lavender Oil is considered the “Swiss Army Knife of Essential Oils”.
 Lavender Oil is phenomenal for treating headaches.

-A study done in 2007 centered around migraine sufferers and Lavender Essential Oil.
+A study was done in 2007 centered around migraine sufferers and Lavender Essential Oil.
 In this Placebo-Controlled Test, one group of people inhaled Lavender Oil for 15 minutes, while another group inhaled something other than Lavender.
-Both groups described how they felt at half hour intervals for up to 2 hours.
+Both groups described how they felt at half-hour intervals for up to 2 hours.
 There was a significant difference found between the Placebo participants and Essential Oil participants.

 You can inhale Lavender Oil directly from your palm, diffuse it in your home, or put 8-10 drops on a cotton ball.
 You can also apply it to the soles of your feet.